Flag of Milwaukee: 1950 design contest

-In the 1950s, Alderman Meyers re-introduced his proposed bill.
-Milwaukee leaders discovered it was one of only four cities with a population over 500,000 without a flag, and so the city held a contest for flag designs.
+In 1950, Alderman Meyers re-introduced his proposed bill.
+City leaders recognized that Milwaukee was one of only four cities at the time with a population over 500,000 but without a flag, and so the city held its first official contest for flag designs.
 The winner was 17-year old Milwaukeean Alfred P. Dannenmann, who created a flag featuring three interlocking gears labeled "HOMES", "INDUSTRY", and "SHIPPING" between a banner reading "MILWAUKEE" and the date "1846".
 Dannenmann was awarded a $100 savings bond, but his design was not officially adopted by the city.
 Instead, the city's art commission decided to design a new flag itself, incorporating elements of several entries from the previous year's contest.

-Former alderman Fred Steffan combined elements of some of the better entries to create the flag.
+Former alderman Fred Steffan, who had served on the Council during the 1950 contest but was by then working as a commercial artist for the Joseph Schlitz Brewing Company, combined various elements from the 1950 contest winner along with other city landmarks to create a new design, which was officially approved by the Common Council on September 21, 1954.
+The city ordered one single flag for display in the Common Council chambers.
+This flag, measuring three feet high and five feet wide and trimmed in gold fringe, was manufactured by local sporting goods company C.A.
+Burghardt & Sons, who had submitted the low bid of $186.41 ($2,197.79 in 2024 dollars).
+Burghardt & Sons delivered the flag to the Council on January 25, 1955, who placed it on display.

+The city made flags available for purchase by the public in 1969, but the design never went into wide usage.

+Steffan's original rendering presented to the Common Council, which he had painted on acrylic on paper, was believed lost until found in August 2021 by Milwaukee City Clerk Jim Owczarski while cleaning out the city archives.
+The city intends to preserve the painting and digitize it, in part to correct the inaccurate version found on Wikipedia.

 1975 re-design contest

+Twenty years after Steffan's flag was adopted, it was deemed outdated and too visually complicated.
 In 1975 the city held another contest for a new flag design.
-Lee Tishler, a Milwaukee Public Museum employee, won with a bright yellow banner featuring symbols of civic life.
+Lee Tishler, a Milwaukee Public Museum employee, won with a bright yellow swallowtail banner featuring bold symbols of civic life: people, parks, industry and lakefront.
 Although Tishler was awarded the contest's prize of a $100 savings bond in a ceremony at City Hall, his flag was not adopted.